SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 \frac{\mathrm{d}\omega(t)}{\mathrm{d}t} &= - \frac{3}{2}\frac{g}{l}\sin\theta(t) + \frac{3}{ml^2}M(t)
 \end{aligned},
 ```
-where `θ` and `ω` are the angular deviation of the pendulum from the vertical (hanging) orientation and the angular rate, respectively, `M` is an external torque (developed, say, by a wind or a motor), and finally, `g` stands for gravitional acceleration.
+where `θ` and `ω` are the angular deviation of the pendulum from the vertical (hanging) orientation and the angular rate, respectively, `M` is an external torque (developed, say, by a wind or a motor), and finally, `g` stands for gravitational acceleration.

 ```julia
 using DifferentialEquations